eclipse-iofog/iofog.org/content/docs/2.1/reference-iofogctl/reference-kinds.md

   certificate: ''
 ```

-To learn more about Registry, please see [Registry and Catalog Management](../applications/microservice-registry-catalog.html).
+To learn more about the `Registry` kind, please see [Registry and Catalog Management](../applications/microservice-registry-catalog.html).

 <aside class="notifications contribute">
   <h3><img src="/images/icos/ico-github.svg" alt="">See anything wrong with the document?
 Help us improve it!</h3>